This topic describes how to use FineReport to connect to an AnalyticDB for MySQL cluster and manage reports.

 jdbc:mysql://hostname:port.
 Field description:

-hostname: the public or VPC endpoint of the cluster.
+hostname: the public or Virtual Private Cloud (VPC) endpoint of the cluster.

 port: the port number of the AnalyticDB for MySQL cluster endpoint.
 The default port number is 3306.

-User Name The account used to connect to the AnalyticDB for MySQL cluster.
+Username The name of the account used to connect to the AnalyticDB for MySQL cluster.
 You can use one of the following account types:

 - Privileged account